Button blankets are an important part of Pacific NorthWest Indigenous culture.

 (I don't have step by step photos for this doll - but I am sure that you can extrapolate from the previous doll)

-1. Paint the doll's body with acrylic black paint.
+1. Paint the doll's body with acrylic black paint.2.
+Glue on red trim and sequins.

 3. Cut out red cape and black crest.